kui/hid-apple/README.md

 hid-apple
 ======================

-a linux driver fixed for Apple Wireless Keyboard 2011.
+A Linux driver fixed for Apple Wireless Keyboard 2011.

 "fn" key of Apple Wireless Keyboard 2011 does not work on a driver used on Ubuntu 12.04, because it's driver is generic-blooth driver.